simonlim94/rust_four_digits_backend/README.md

 2. Need to change synchoronous approach to asynchoronous approach

 ---
-## How to Deploy if interested.
+## How to deploy if interested.
 It is free to deploy anyway.
 1. Having AWS account.
 And setup it for serverless deployment credential.
 Sample:
 ```
 serverless config credentials --provider aws --key AKIAIOSFODNN7EXAMPLE --secret wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY